The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ## Reaper Damage Delay

 Below is the damage delay for all of the Reaper weaponskills, abilities and spells.
 Big thanks to Shalfu Nyan for putting this together.
-This information is incredibly useful because it will help determine when an ability will fall into raid buffs or when you may risk ghosting a weaponskill.
+This information is incredibly useful because it will help determine when you may risk ghosting a weaponskill.
 For example, if a boss is about to jump, you want to try and avoid using Soul Slice, Plentiful Harvest or Harvest Moon as they take a long time to register damage and may end up being ghosted.
+It is also useful for determining if casted spells like Communio will land into raid buffs.

 ![](/img/jobs/rpr/damagedelayrpr.png)